latonv/MillerRabinPrimality/README.md

 # Miller-Rabin Primality Test

-> A lightweight module for primality testing arbitrarily large numbers via the Miller-Rabin algorithm.
+> A lightweight module for efficiently primality testing arbitrarily large numbers via the Miller-Rabin algorithm.

 Since Miller-Rabin is a probabilistic test, there is a small chance that it could label a composite number as a probable prime (if all tested bases are strong liars).
 This chance decreases exponentially as the number of testing rounds is increased, and is already quite small for very large inputs regardless.